sharetribe/flex-docs/src/docs/tutorial/first-edit/index.md

 ```

 The darker and lighter color variants are mainly used for effects like
-color change, when cursor is hovering on top of a button.
+color change when the cursor is hovering on top of a button.

 After you save the file, the development server will compile the modules
 and serve the updated app on your local development environment